Pizza2d1/Book/README.md

 THIS CREATES TWO NEW TEXT FILES ON YOUR COMPUTER: filecode.txt and a1lockedbook.txt

 Expanded idea of journaltest.py to have a navigatable journal/book that allows you to search day, month, year, and iteration.

+#Things I need to work on:

-Need to add a more friendly user interface that works in both python terminals and making the program more concise (less but bigger functions?), maybe add a function that reads filecode.txt and put its data in global variables so read() and write() dont have to manually do it, dates have finally been added which was a pain in the butt, I might do another setting that changes (month/day/year) to (hour:minute \t day/month).
+Need to add a more friendly user interface and making the program more concise (less but bigger functions?), maybe add a function that reads filecode.txt and put its data in global variables so read() and write() dont have to manually do it, dates have finally been added which was a pain in the butt, I might do another setting that changes (month/day/year) to (hour:minute \t day/month).
+Makes user profiles that have specific perms to either only their interations or all iterations as an admin